Nuitka/Nuitka/README.txt

 .. note::

-   I accept patch files, git formated patch queues, and git pull requests.
+   I accept patch files, git formatted patch queues (use ``git format-patch origin`` command), or if you prefer git pull on the social code platforms.

    I will do the integration work.
 If you base your work on "master" or "develop" at any given time, I will do any re-basing required and keep your authorship intact.

 .. note::